SajiJohnMiranda/DoCoreAI/README.md

 DoCoreAI dynamically adjusts AI behavior based on reasoning, creativity, and precision.

 It optimizes response quality upfront, reducing unnecessary follow-up queries.
 🔍 But Here’s How DoCoreAI Actually Saves Costs
 ✔️ Fewer follow-up API calls: A well-optimized first response means users don’t need to rephrase their questions.
 ✔️ Controlled AI behavior: Instead of AI generating unpredictable outputs, DoCoreAI ensures response efficiency.
 ✔️ Smart token optimization: Over multiple queries, total tokens used decrease compared to standard LLM prompts.

 📊 What Should You Do?
-🔹 Don’t judge cost based on a single query—test multiple queries.
+🔹 **Don’t judge cost based on a single query—test**
 🔹 Compare total token usage over time, not just one response.
 🔹 Measure the reduction in API calls for a real cost-benefit analysis.

-⚡ DoCoreAI isn’t just about using fewer tokens—it’s about making AI smarter and more cost-effective.
+### ⚡ DoCoreAI isn’t just about using fewer tokens—it’s about making AI smarter and more cost-effective.
-🚀 Test it right, and you’ll see the difference!
+🚀 **Test it right, and you’ll see the difference!**

 ---

 ## 🌟 Join the Community: